The Statler Shines Bright in the Downtown Cleveland Landscape

-K2M Design was honored to receive a Traveling Gun Award – Hospitality Interior Design of the Year for our work at Crowne Plaza Columbus.
+K2M Design was honored to receive a Multi-Family Interior Design of the Year for our work at The Statler, as well as a Historic Preservation Merit from Ohio History Connections.

 Encompassing the stair on the main level is the concierge’s desk highlighted with a laser-cut metal canopy and backdrop; a European inspired Bistro; a small, glass-enclosed sitting area with a French-country- meets-modern vibe; and a restaurant-like dining room with a double-sided stone fireplace, smaller intimate seating area, and an interactive chef’s line served.
 The second level common areas include an open balcony with library/reading areas, game tables, and a corner conversation nook, a custom theater room, and a vibrant fitness/wellness room all equally finished to inspire and refresh.